 A ‘bad’ bond looks the same as a good one.

 Currently, the only way to check the quality of a bond after it’s been made is by a proof test.
-A proof tests puts the structure at a stress level higher than expected in service to confirm it can withhold it.
+A proof test puts the structure at a stress level higher than expected in service to confirm it can withhold it.
 This is not practical.
 If you detect a bad bond after the structure is built, it’s too late.
-It costs millions of dollars to rework a bonded aircraft wing or fuselage because of poor bond quality.
+Because of poor bond quality, it costs millions of dollars to rework a bonded aircraft wing or fuselage.

 As a result, composite materials have seen slow adoption in aircraft design because of the limitations of our ability to create reliable adhesive bonds.

-This work, funded by the US Air Force and the State of Ohio helped give birth to innovations in surface measurement technology that have resulted in more efficient and cost-effective aircraft manufacturing. the same technology is now being used in almost all areas of manufacturing to ensure reliable bonding, coating, cleaning, and adhesion.
+This work, funded by the US Air Force and the State of Ohio, helped give birth to innovations in surface measurement technology that have resulted in more efficient and cost-effective aircraft manufacturing.
+The same technology is now being used in almost all manufacturing areas to ensure reliable bonding, coating, cleaning, and adhesion.

 Materials science, at its core, is understanding the macroscopic behavior of materials based on their atomic and molecular structure.
 With this understanding comes the ability to design, control, and predict material properties.